Association for Environmental & Outdoor education |

 Registration Fees

-Conference registration includes meals and lodging and the cost is the same, whether you bring camping equipment or stay in shared dorm accommodations.
-Semi-private dorms are available for an additional fee.
-Members and workshop presenters receive discounted rates, as we as staff of our organizational members.
-Registration is open now!
+Join us for Saturday only, or stay the whole weekend!
+The full weekend registration includes meals and lodging and the cost is the same, whether you bring camping equipment or stay in shared dorm accommodations.
+We also have a registration level for locals or others who prefer to secure their own housing.
+Members and workshop presenters receive discounted rates, as well as staff of our organizational members (if you are the organizational member contact, click on membership benefits to access the discount code).

 Conference Scholarships